THE TEAM

 Photo: Paul Stringer

 Their work has been published in Gutter and the 'We Were Always Here' anthology among others, and their second pamphlet 'Critique of the Criminal Justice System' (Stewed Rhubarb, 2020) was shortlisted for the Callum MacDonald Memorial Award.
-They self-published 'TransMask', and their fourth pamphlet 'Kinsey Scale for Emotionally Fragile Queers is coming out in 2022 with Burning Eye.
-They were selected for the Young Arts Industry Programme at the Edinburgh Festival Fringe 2018, and received Go, See Share funding from Creative Scotland for a professional exchange to Dublin in 2019.
-They produce Within Sight, work on Folxlore, and are developing their first solo show 'Homage' with support
+They self-published 'TransMask', and their fourth pamphlet 'Kinsey Scale for Emotionally Fragile Queers' was shortlisted for the Edwin Morgan Poetry Award 2022.
+They produced Within Sight, worked on Folxlore, and are developing their first solo show 'Homage' with support from the CRIPtic programme for disabled artist and ACE funding.
+In late 2023, they are going on a four month hike to write their first collection, funded by ACE's Developing Your Creative Practice fund.

 BIBI JUNE